wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/manage-solutions-power-automate/includes/1-introduction.md

 ## Create a new solution(s)

-The following scenario considers a Common Data Service entity, called Volunteer Requests, that saves all requests that are submitted.
+The following scenario considers a Dataverse entity, called Volunteer Requests, that saves all requests that are submitted.
 A Power Automate flow is created to send an email notification to team members of certain departments.

 1. In Power Automate, select **Solutions** and then **+ New solution**.